uswds/uswds-site/pages/design-principles.md

   </div>
   <div class="usa-width-one-half">
     <h4>Showcase benefits for agency and users</h4>
     <p>Teams around the government should easily be able to find inspiration from among their peers.
 This inspiration can jumpstart many teams own efforts but also lay the groundwork for making the business case for adopting the U.S. Web Design Standards.
-The success of both USWDS and its users will be cataloged both quantitatively and qualitatively.</p>
+We will catalog the successes of the Standards and its users both quantitively and qualitatively.</p>
   </div>
 </div>
 <div class="usa-grid-full">